Orbit-RIP/Mars/docs/arenaGrid.md

 # Primer

 * Know the difference between an `Arena` and an `ArenaSchematic`.
-* General familiarity with the `rip.bridge.practice.arena` package.
+* General familiarity with the `net.frozenorb.potpvp.arena` package.

 # Intro